Grave of the Fireflies (2005 film): Plot

 In the present day, Natsu and Keiko are on the same bridge.
-Natsu reflects on how the war changed everyone as she and Keiko discuss its impact on their family history.
-As Keiko watches on, Natsu takes out Setsuko's remains and throws them into the river.
-Two fireflies then fly away, symbolizing Seita and Setsuko.
+Natsu reflects on how the war changed everyone, and casts Setsuko's remains into the river.
+Two fireflies fly away.

-After the closing scene while the movie's credits roll, images of children affected by military violence and occupation are shown.
-These images are interspersed with images of Seita and Setsuko.
-The modern day images seem to be of Palestinian children, including one girl smiling as she displays a photo of Yasser Arafat.
+As the film's credits roll, images of real life children affected by military violence are shown, interspersed with images of Seita and Setsuko.

 Reception

 The drama is liberal in deviating from the original work.
 The author will be grateful if my novel, being adapted now, 60 years after the war, could convey the brutality of wars, even just a little bit, to the people living in the present days.